its-anurag-p/JavaScript/JavaScript Basics/04. JavaScript Data-Output Display Options/Inner Html/01. Change Html Content On Click/Readme.md

 https://cyient.w3spaces.com/Js/innerhtml/innerhtml.html

 I've provided the link above directing the live version of this code's output which will help you help you understand how it works.
-AFter the page is launched just click on the content and the inner html content will be changed.
+AFter the page is launched just click on the content (Text outcome) and the inner html content will be changed.
 Refreshing the page will provide the previous (unchanged) version of the output.

 To understand the Js Function refer to the innerhtml.js file.